livepeer/LIPs/assets/treasury_technical_spec.md

 The governor implementation will leverage the [Governance primitives from OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/api/governance) and consist of the following new contracts:

-- `BondingCheckpoints`: manages checkpoints of the bonding state to provide historical voting power calculation.
+- `BondingVotes`: manages checkpoints of the bonding state to provide historical voting power calculation as an [`IERC5805Upgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/interfaces/IERC5805Upgradeable.sol).
-- `BondingCheckpointsVotes`: wraps the `BondingCheckpoints` above as an [`IERC5805Upgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/interfaces/IERC5805Upgradeable.sol) used by the OpenZeppelin extensions.
-- `Treasury`: holds all funds and executes proposals, inherits from [TimelockControllerUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/TimelockControllerUpgradeable.sol) (OpenZeppelin) to allow enforcing delays in proposals execution.
+- `Treasury`: holds all funds and executes proposals.
+Inherits from [TimelockControllerUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/TimelockControllerUpgradeable.sol) (OpenZeppelin) to allow enforcing delays in proposals execution.
 - `LivepeerGovernor`: Owns the treasury and manages creating, voting and executing proposals.

+It also involves changes in the following existing contracts:
+- `BondingManager`: Add checkpointing of bonding state to `BondingVotes` on every mutation.

 # Definitions

-This proposal was designed to be as similar as possible to the protocol governance system defined in [LIP-16](https://github.com/livepeer/LIPs/blob/652514a41c4aa1d30f348ae2fde0efaf28368ced/LIPs/LIP-16.md#definitions), which describes a partially off-chain voting system for managing proposals.
+This proposal was designed to be as similar as possible to the protocol governance system defined in [LIP-16](https://github.com/livepeer/LIPs/blob/652514a41c4aa1d30f348ae2fde0efaf28368ced/LIPs/LIP-16.md#definitions), which describes a partially off-chain voting system through polls.
 There are many common concepts to re-use, some of which were renamed in this LIP only to match the OpenZeppelin Governor abstractions and avoid any confusion.

 Similarly to LIP-16, voting power is given to both active and inactive staked LPT.
-Delegators get their voting power for the amount of LPT they have delegated to another address, while orchestrators get it from all the stake that has been delegated to them (including self-delegated).
-A delegator is allowed to override the vote from their delegated orchestrator – corresponding to their own stake contribution – by also casting a vote on the proposal.
+Delegators get their voting power for the amount of LPT they have delegated to another address, while transcoders get it from all the stake that has been delegated to them (including self-delegated).
+A delegator is allowed to override the vote from their delegated transcoder – corresponding to their own stake contribution – by also casting a vote on the proposal.

 Differently from LIP-16, the voting power and total supply used for calculating the outcome of a proposal comes from the voting period start round, not the end round.
 This is the default behavior in OpenZeppelin Governor abstractions and makes the whole voting process more consistent and predictable.

+## Components

+- `BONDING_MANAGER` the `BondingManager` contract.
+- `ROUNDS_MANAGER` the `RoundsManager` contract.

 ## Terms

-- Active stake: stake delegated towards an active orchestrator, which is an orchestrator that is in the active set in the corresponding round.
+- Active stake: stake delegated towards an active transcoder, which is a transcoder that is in the active set in the corresponding round.
-- Inactive stake: stake delegated towards an orchestrator that is not in the active set.
+- Inactive stake: stake delegated towards an transcoder that is not in the active set.
 - Pending stake: stake state that has been updated in the current round but will only be effective in the next round, including for voting power.
 - Quorum: The minimum percentage of voting power that needs to have casted votes in order for the result to be considered valid.
 The quorum is configured through 2 separate `quorumNumerator` and `quorumDenominator` parameters.
-- MUST (all uppercase): Any following condition should result in a transaction revert when broken.

-## Components

-- `BONDING_MANAGER` the `BondingManager` contract.
-- `ROUNDS_MANAGER` the `RoundsManager` contract.
-- `POLL_CREATOR` the `PollCreator` contract.
+- Opinionated vote: A vote that is not `Abstain`, thus expressing an opinion about the proposal outcome.
+- Quota: The minimum percentage of opinionated votes that need to approve a proposal in order for the proposal to be successful.
+- Transcoder: The term "transcoder" has been changed to "orchestrator" in the Livepeer off-chain communication.
+Here we use the original term that is in the protocol code instead to avoid confusion.
+You can interpret it as "orchestrator" anywhere it makes more sense.
+- Current round: The value returned by `ROUNDS_MANAGER.currentRound()`, which currently rules the protocol behavior over time like snapshotting bonding changes and generating inflationary rewards.
+The next or previous rounds can be calculated by adding or subtracting 1 to the current round.
+- Start of round: The start of the first block of a given round.
+- End of round: The end of the last block of a given round.

 # Parameters